 The Sabbath was over at nightfall on Saturday but it would have unreasonable to try to finish the preparation of Jesus’ body on Saturday night.
 The tomb would be too dark to allow preparation to continue and traveling at night was dangerous, especially for women.

 When Mary Magdelene, Mary the mother of James, and Salome approached Jesus’ tomb at dawn on Sunday morning, they did so to complete His anointing for burial.
 They arrived and found the guards gone, the stone rolled away and the tomb empty.
 Angels reported what had happened.
 Terrified, the women returned and told the disciples.
 Peter and John ran to the tomb to see for themselves.
 Eventually, according to the Gospel accounts and the writings of Paul, Jesus Himself appeared to His people.

-The resurrected Jesus was witnessed by the women and some of the disciples roughly 40 hours after He was buried.
+The resurrected Jesus was witnessed by the women and some of the disciples roughly forty hours after He was buried.
 The empty tomb was acknowledged by the Roman soldiers and the chief priests (Matthew 28:14).
 The claim that the tomb was empty was never disputed throughout the early church era.
 Had the tomb not been empty, the Jewish authorities could have destroyed nascent Christianity simply by producing the body of Jesus.